teamplify/teamplify-runner/README.rst

 In terms of hardware, we recommend 4GB of RAM, 2 CPU cores and 30 GB of disk space (SSD is strongly recommended) as a default server configuration.
 For most small-to-medium organizations (up to a few dozen people), this should be enough.
-Larger workloads, however, may need a more powerful server.
-The recommended strategy is to start from the default server configuration, and later tune it up or down basing on the workload.
+Larger workloads, however, may need more resources.
+The recommended strategy is to start with the default server configuration, and later tune it up or down basing on the workload.

 Installation